dipy/bl_apps_dipy_buan_shapes/README.md

 # Dipy Workflow Wrapper

-This is a Brainlife wrapper App for `dipy_mask` workflow.
+This is a Brainlife wrapper App for `dipy_buan_shapes` workflow.
 This single wrapper is exposed through an apps registered on [Brainlife.io](https://brainlife.io).

 - More information about DIPY : [https://dipy.org/](https://dipy.org/)
-- More information about the command line `dipy_mask`: [Command line Reference](https://dipy.org/documentation/latest/reference_cmd/dipy_mask/)
+- More information about the command line `dipy_buan_shapes`: [Command line Reference](https://dipy.org/documentation/1.2.0./interfaces/buan_flow/)

 ## Running the App